 Even when they do produce stuff that can be used, it usually shouldn’t be.
 What is anyone going to do with Peter Singer?
 Euthanize disabled people?
 Alain Botton?
 Join his fake religion?
 In the end, though, neither Peter Singer or Alain Botton has produced philosophical innovations.
 All they have done is rehash old answers to old questions while adding some more extreme points to make themselves stand out.
 Peter Singer, for example, was recently in a debate about whether it is more or not to be a billionaire.
 His answer would suggest that the world he wants is a hyper-vegan social democracy without disabled people.
 The key phrase is “social democracy” which is just a liberal democracy with a higher ratio of socialism to capitalism than, say, Canada.

-When I do philosophy, political philosophy, my focus is the Jane Jacobs route.
+When I do philosophy, I do a lot of things, in political philosophy, my focus is the Jane Jacobs route.
 We need an Aristotelian civicism and polis, a Rouseau-syle civic religion, an urban design to facilitate these things, and a community that largely self-regulates and behaves interdependently supported by soft institutions.
 All supported in the macro by a scientific Millian utilitarianism as opposed to a Rawlsian system and, in the Micro, by Aristotelian-style virtue ethics.
 Anarchist-style micro-socialism.
 That is my answer to get past what is termed “late stage capitalism” and which I term “Rawlsian-Consumerist Liberalism” That is a practical appliciation of philosophy but I began my radical career not in the pages of Marx or Camus like them but Emma Goldman and Jane Jacobs.

 Singer wants to euthanize the disabled while his opponents want to institutionalize them or make them the charge of atomized nuclear families with few resources while the third and more vintage option of making them the charge of a community is the most humane.
 That is a microcosm of what is wrong with contemporary philosophy.
 If you get your ideas from places like Camus and Marx, it teaches you nothing that will do better than the current system.
 At the end of those philosophers is Fukuyama’s “The End of History”.
 Because Fukuyama is correct that on the broadest scales, liberal democracy has proven all alternatives unworkable.
 At the level of a national parliament, philosophy doesn’t have much room to grow (it has a little and liberal democracy should be more utilitarian than deontological) but at the level of the zoning board, it is almost virgin territory to be explored.